Jorge Soler Player Props: Marlins vs. Orioles

 Jorge Soler At The Plate

-- Soler leads Miami with 81 hits, batting .254 this season with 41 extra-base hits.
+- Soler leads Miami in total hits (82) this season while batting .254 with 42 extra-base hits.

-- Among the qualified hitters in MLB, he ranks 82nd in batting average, 34th in on-base percentage, and ninth in slugging.
+- He ranks 86th in batting average, 36th in on base percentage, and ninth in slugging among the qualifying batters in MLB play.

-- Soler enters this game on a seven-game hitting streak.
-In his last games, he's hitting .353 with one homer.
+- Soler will look to extend his eight-game hitting streak.
+He's batting .294 with two homers in his last outings.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.